BIDMCDigitalPsychiatry/LAMP-platform/docs/create_tips.md

-# Creating and Customizing Tips
+# Create and Customize Tips

 [![Video Explanation](assets/create_tips_video.jpg)](https://youtu.be/5Hf3CPCgC50)
 *How to Create a Tip from the Patient Profile*